The OLC Group upholds “Diversity, equity and inclusion” as an area of ESG Materiality.

 |

-At OLC, we actively employ individuals with disabilities, primarily at our special subsidiary Maihama Corporation Co., Ltd. Employees with disabilities represent 2.45% of our workforce (as of June 1, 2024), which falls short of the legally prescribed employment rate of 2.5%, but we will continue with our recruitment and job retention efforts to meet the statutory rate.
-At Maihama Corporation, employees are engaged in various jobs that accord with their attributes.
-We are also actively developing and expanding the range of jobs for our disabled employees within the OLC Group.
+At OLC, we actively employ individuals with disabilities, primarily at our special subsidiary Maihama Corporation Co., Ltd. Employees with disabilities represent 2.62% of our workforce (as of June 1, 2025), which exceeds the legally prescribed employment rate of 2.5%.
+We will continue with our recruitment and job retention efforts to increase the employment rate of individuals with disabilities.

-For example, our operational departments and Maihama Corporation are working together to assign Theme Park on-stage jobs to cast members with a disability on a trial basis.
+For example, we offer Theme Park on-stage jobs to cast members with a disability on a trial basis.
 This means they will likely engage in guest services, as opposed to the backstage tasks that they have traditionally often assumed.
 We will continue to establish systems that both encourage hard work and provide the members of our diversely talented workforce with a sense of fulfillment.

 Furthermore, we focus on the normalization principle at Maihama Corporation, developing facilities and support programs that accommodate the needs of employees with disabilities in order to create a fulfilling work environment for everyone.